carleshf/carleshf.github.io/_posts/2020-02-14-procedural-generation-of-abstract-glyphs.md

 With this rules in place, I liked the type of _glyphs_ obtained from the random generation.

-The last part was to decide the colors to use as background and for the glyphs.
-I went for a old-paper color as background and some old-ink colors for the glyphs:
+The last part was to decide the colors to use as background and for the _glyphs_.
+I went for a old-paper color as background and some old-ink colors for the _glyphs_:

    * _paper_: `0xfff8bd`
    * _pink salmon_: `0xf78bc1`